-5.10 The deacons of a particular congregation shall be organized as a board, the Diaconate, of which the pastor and associate pastor(s) shall be advisory members, and of which the congregational treasurer shall be an advisory member when not otherwise a member thereof.
+5.10 The deacons of a particular congregation shall be organized as a board, the Diaconate, of which the pastor

 The Diaconate shall elect a chairman and a secretary from among its own number.
 The secretary shall keep a record of the Diaconate's proceedings and shall submit its minutes to the Session in a timely manner.